Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Methodology

 \subsubsection{Adaptive Specification of Proposals}

-The \smc sampler is remarkably robust to the mixing speed of \mcmc kernels employed as can be seen in the empirical study below.
+The \smc sampler is remarkably robust to the mixing speed of \mcmc kernels employed (see the empirical study below).
 However, as with any sampling algorithms, faster mixing doesn't harm performance and in some cases will considerably improve it.
-In the particular case of Metropolis-Hastings kernels, the mixing speed relies on adequate proposal scales.
+For random walk Metropolis kernels, the mixing speed depends upon the proposal \emph{scale}.

-We adopt a simpler approach based on \citet{Jasra:2010eh}.
-They applied an idea used within adaptive \mcmc methods \citep{Andrieu:2006tw} to \smc samplers by using variance of parameters estimated from its particle system approximation as the proposal scale for the next iteration, suitably scaled with reference to the dimension of the parameters to be proposed.
-Although, in practice we found that such an automatic approach does not always lead to optimal acceptance rates it generally produces satisfactory results and is simple to implement.
-In difficult problems alternative approaches to adaptation could be employed; one approach demonstrated in \citet{Jasra:2010eh} is to simply employ a pair of acceptance rate thresholds and to alter the proposal scale from the simply estimated value whenever the acceptance rate falls outside those threshold values.
+We adopt a similar approach to \citet{Jasra:2010eh} who use sample covariance estimates to inform the proposal covariance for the next iteration.
+We found that such an approach generally produces satisfactory results and it is simple to implement.
+In difficult problems alternative approaches could be employed; one approach demonstrated in \citet{Jasra:2010eh} is to simply employ a pair of acceptance rate thresholds and to alter the proposal scale from the simply estimated value whenever the acceptance rate falls outside those threshold values.
+In \citet{smc:clt:BJT13}, convergence results were shown for this kind of adaptive specification of Markov kernels.

-More sohisticated proposal strategies could undoubtedly improve performance further and warrant further investigation.
-One possible approach is using the Metropolis adjusted Langevin algorithm (\mala; see \citet{Roberts:1996vd}).
-In summary, \mala derives a Metropolis-Hastings proposal kernel for a target $\pi$ which satisfies suitable differentiability and positivity conditions, from the Langevin diffusion,

-where $B_t$ is the standard Brownian motion.
-Given a state $X_{n-1}$, a new state is proposed by discrete approximation to the above diffusion.
-That is, for a fixed $h>0$,

-where $I_d$ is the identify matrix and $d$ is the dimension of the state space.
-The new proposed state is accepted or rejected through the usual Metropolis-Hastings algorithm.
-Compared to a ``vanilla'' random walk, which often has very robust theoretical properties, \mala is attractive when it is possible and its convergence conditions \citep{Roberts:1996vd} can be met, because only one discrete approximation parameter $h$ needs to be tuned for optimal performance.
-In addition, results from \citet{Roberts:2001ta} suggested that \mala can be more efficient than a random walk when using optimal scalings.
-We could also use the particle approximation at time index $t = n - 1$ to estimate the covariance matrix of $\pi_{n}$ and thus tune the scale $h$ on-line.
+More sophisticated proposal strategies could undoubtedly improve performance further and their use warrants investigation.
+One appealing approach is using the Metropolis adjusted Langevin algorithm (\mala; see \citet{Roberts:1996vd}).
+We could use the particle approximation at time index $t = n - 1$ to estimate the covariance matrix of $\pi_{n}$ and thus tune the scale $h$ on-line.
 As these algorithms are known to be somewhat sensitive to scaling, and we seek approaches robust enough to employ with little user intervention, we have not investigated this strategy here.